turboladen/ror_class/d11/1_hosting.md

 * [Puma](http://puma.io)
     * Built for speed, concurrency, and small footprint.
+    * Configuration:
+        * Can listen on Unix socket
+        * ...or use proxies from web server
     * New(er) kid on the block; lots of positive reports.
     * Better on Rubinius or JRuby?